aquasecurity/tracee/docs/docs/deep-dive/dropping-capabilities.md

 ## Tracee and capabilities

-**tracee-ebpf** and **tracee-rules** both try to reduce their capabilities during their execution.
-The way they do is through "protection rings":
+**tracee** tries to reduce their capabilities during their execution.
+The way does it is through "protection rings":

 * Privileged   (ring 0): all capabilities are Effective (almost never)
 * Required     (ring 1): only required (by events) capabilities are Effective (during config)